scrapinghub/web-poet/docs/page-objects/fields.rst

 Some item fields contain nested items (e.g. a product can contain a list of variants) and it's useful to have processors for fields of these nested items.
-You can use the same logic for them as for normal fields if you define a "partial page object" class that produces these nested items.
-Such classes should inherit from :class:`~.ItemPartial`:
+You can use the same logic for them as for normal fields if you define an extractor class that produces these nested items.
+Such classes should inherit from :class:`~.Extractor`:

 .. code-block:: python

     import attrs
     from parsel import Selector
-    from web_poet import ItemPage, HttpResponse, field
+    from web_poet import Extractor, ItemPage, HttpResponse, field

     @attrs.define
     class MyPage(ItemPage):